Two Decades On, Smoldering Questions About The Russian President's Vault To Power

 On September 4, with fighting escalating in Daghestan and along the border with Chechnya, the first of four explosions targeting apartment buildings went off: a car bomb outside a five-story building housing relatives of Russian military personnel in Buynaksk, Daghestan.
 Sixty-two people died.

-The bombing was the first of its sort in post-Soviet Russia, drew wide attention.
+The bombing -- the first of its sort in post-Soviet Russia -- drew wide attention.
 But for many Russians, it was seen as merely a spillover of the violence already afflicting a distant region.

 Five days later, just after midnight, an explosion rocked a nine-story building located along a leafy bend in the Moscow River just a 30-minute drive from the Kremlin.
 More than 100 apartments were destroyed.
 In all, 106 people were killed.